happydoggie666/bakery_dev/README.md

 }
 ```
 The `numItemInCart` state would change to 1, that is previous state (2-1).<br>
-And the `handleRemove()` function deal with this.
+And the `handleRemove(items)` function deal with this.
 It also deal with some boundary cases.

 ##### 2. If users select filters for the items
 It will change the `[filters, setFilters]` state.
 For example, the current `filters` state is `{All:true}`.  <br>